leuraph/experiments/non_linear_eva/readme.md

 becomes very easy as both FEM functions live on the same graded mesh now.

+### Tool-Chain

+1. Compute the reference mesh and a reference solution on it.
+2. Do the experiment(s) `experiments.py`.
+3. For the results, perform the mesh transfer.
+4. Compute the energy norm errors.
+5. Plot the energy norm errors.

 ## Problem 2 / 3

 For these problems, we merely plot the energy errors
 $\mathrm E (u^\star_N) - \mathrm E (\tilde u)$, where $\tilde u$ is the reference solution computed on a graded mesh as described above.

+### Tool-Chain

+1. Compute the reference mesh and a reference solution on it.
+2. Do the experiment(s) `experiments.py`
+3. Compute the energies from experiments.
+4. Plot the energy norm errors.

 ## Problem 4
 This problem is constructed such